LA City Council Explores Self-Certification Program to Expedite Permits

 What You Need to Know

-The self-certification program would allow licensed architects and engineers to bypass the traditional plan check process by certifying that their project complies with all applicable building and zoning codes.
+The self-certification program would let licensed architects and engineers skip plan checks by certifying their projects follow all building and zoning codes.

-Eligible projects could include non-structural commercial interior improvements, single-family home construction, and low-rise buildings with straightforward systems.
+Eligible projects may include commercial interior upgrades, single-family homes, and simple low-rise buildings.

-The program does not eliminate oversight—permits would still require stamped construction plans, and the city could conduct random inspections and audits to ensure compliance.
+The program still requires stamped plans, and the city may do random inspections and audits.

 The City Council has directed the Department of Building and Safety and City Planning to report back within 30 days with recommendations based on similar programs in San Diego, Bellflower, and New York City.